 Using a finish nailer on the edges, hang the panel while checking to make sure everything is nice and level.

 Step 8: Add trim.

-We wanted to add trim to the front of the storage box on the reading nook to give it a little more farmhouse charm.
+We wanted to add trim to the front of the reading nook bench to give it a little more farmhouse charm.
 We used 3 inch primed trim board for the trim.